 What data visualization means?

-Data visualization is a general term of placing data in a visual context.
+The term “data visualization” refers to the method of presenting information in a visual format.
 It helps people understand better the significance of their data (Source: TechTarget).

-Before visualizing any kind of information you may have, you should define your own business needs and targets:
+Before visualizing any sort of data, you should first define your own business needs and goals:

 - What do you want to know from your data?